darkawesome/blog/content/blog/quote.md

  echo $webpage
  ```

-And to make it show on my command line I used fcron and set up a cron job
+And to make it show on my command line I used fcron and set up a cron job.
+This will run the script every 30 minutes, every hour, Monday through Friday, nine to five.
+As those are the times I'm usually on my linux machine.

 ///Below is the code for the cron job :

 ```bash
 */30 9-17 * * 1-5 quote
 ```

 The main purpose of this was to use pup to get a specific css selector and learn from there.
 PUP is a command line tool for processing HTML.
 It reads from stdin, prints to stdout, and allows the user to filter parts of the page using css selectors. (https://github.com/EricChiang/pup)

+I have recently been learning about the Beautiful Soup and Selenium libraries and I will be making a Amazon Scrapper for a friend to implement on his website.
+That post should come after this one unless another project takes priority.